Gordon Lynn Walls: Scientific contributions

 In 1942 Walls published The Vertebrate Eye and its Adaptive Radiation a classic on eye physiology and evolution.
 In this book Walls described a diversity of rod cells and cone cells in the animal world.
-He detected the communalities of photoreceptor cells in the vertebrate eye and was first in describing the cone cell as a specialized cell, obviously evolved from an early rod cell.
+He detected the communalities of photoreceptor cells in the vertebrate eye and was first in describing the rod cell as a specialized cell, obviously evolved from an early cone cell.
 He described the nocturnal bottleneck hypothesis which states that placental mammals were mainly or even exclusively nocturnal through most of their evolutionary story, starting with their origin 225 million years ago, and only ending with the demise of the dinosaurs 66 million years ago.

 In 1958 Walls wrote a chapter in The eye in evolution, the first volume (780 pages) of Stewart Duke-Elder's work System of Ophthalmology, a monumental multivolume contribution to medical literature.
 In all, he published more than sixty journal papers and monographs, one book, and chapters to three other books.